apache/thrift/lib/go/README.md

 Using Thrift with Go
 ====================

-In following Go conventions, we reccomend you use the 'go' tool to install Thrift for go.
+In following Go conventions, we recommend you use the 'go' tool to install Thrift for go.

-    $ go get git.apache.org/thrift.git/lib/go/thrift
+    $ go get git-wip-us.apache.org/repos/asf/thrift.git/lib/go/thrift

-Will install the last stable release.
+Will retrieve and install the most recent version of the package.

 A note about optional fields